isaacs/rimraf/README.md

 The [UNIX command](<http://en.wikipedia.org/wiki/Rm_(Unix)>) `rm -rf` for node.

-Install with `npm install rimraf`, or just drop rimraf.js somewhere.
+Install with `npm install rimraf`.

 ## Major Changes from v3 to v4